 Saturday.
 Huan ying, welcome to China and the start of your holiday!
 Airport arrival transfer and hotel check in.

-This morning, we tour the centre of Beijing, China's magnificent capital, including the massive Tiananmen Square and the sprawling Forbidden City.
-Boasting some 9999 rooms, the city within a city was once the sole preserve of the Chinese emperors.
-This afternoon we take a rickshaw ride through the Hutongs of Beijing and this evening, we enjoy an eye boggling Chinese acrobatic performance.
-Swinging ropes, juggling hoops, spinning plates and human pyramids are just a few tricks these show stoppers pull out followed by a Welcome Dinner of Peking Duck at a city restaurant.
+This evening, we enjoy an eye boggling Chinese acrobatic performance.
+Swinging ropes, juggling hoops, spinning plates and human pyramids are just a few tricks these show stoppers pull out followed by a Welcome Dinner of Peking Duck.

 Overnight: Beijing | Breakfast, Dinner

-Today, we drive beyond Beijing to Badaling, to walk a section of the famous Great Wall.
+After a free morning to further explore the city, we drive beyond Beijing to Badaling, to walk a section of the famous Great Wall.
 Built in the Ming Dynasty, a 6m wide pathway makes a formidable defence, following the highest contours of a steep range of hills.
-This evening take an optional Beijing by Night city tour and see some of the capital's monuments illuminated against the night sky (payable locally).
+We also visit a Jade Carving Centre before heading to our quaint hotel at the foot of the Great Wall at Juyongguan Pass.

 Overnight: Xi'an | Breakfast, Lunch

-Chengdu - Shanghai.
-This morning we fly south to spectacular Shanghai.
-Perhaps, China’s most modern city, its amazing Pudong skyline is simply stunning.
-Today we take a tour of the many city sights including Yuyuan Garden and The Bund, with a cruise on the Huangpu River.
+Focus your eyes on spectacular Shanghai.
+Perhaps China’s most modern city, its amazing Pudong skyline is stunning.
+We enjoy a tour of the many city sights including Yuyuan Garden and The Bund, with a cruise on the Huangpu River.

 For all our tours and tailor-made holidays we provide you with a clear categorisation of all hotels we use.
 The REGIONAL CATEGORY indicates the local rating of each hotel in each respective country.
 We have also rated each hotel using OUR CATEGORY, which will be in line with generally accepted western hotel grading standards.